 Should You Rent a Car in Los Angeles?

 Renting a car in L.A. can give you the advantage of flexibility.
 And if you're planning to visit places all over the city and are comfortable navigating yourself around, it's likely the best option.
-However, it's not impossible to visit and tour the city without one, so if you prefer to avoid driving or want to save money on renting a car, plus all the extras of parking, gas, and more, that's an option.
+However, it's not impossible to visit and tour the city without a car, so if you prefer to avoid driving or want to save money on renting a car, plus all the extras of parking, gas, and more, that's an option.
 If the latter is your preference, then stay in a location that's close to the majority of things you want to see.

 For example, you could stay in Hollywood, which offers plenty of things to see and do.
 And staying in Hollywood allows you to get to downtown L.A. rather easily via the Metro Red Line, the only fast transit in town.
 It can be time-consuming to get to Santa Monica or Disneyland from Hollywood by any public transit options, but it's not particularly complicated.

 Or Downtown L.A. is less touristy, but there's plenty to do, and it's easy to get to Hollywood, Universal Studios Hollywood, and Disneyland.
 Staying in the vicinity of the Music Center will put you close to theaters, museums, Chinatown nightlife, El Pueblo de Los Angeles Historic Site, and bars.
 If you're in town to go to an event at the Staples Center, Nokia Theatre, or the Convention Center, stay near L.A.
 Live.

 For a beach vacation (e.g. at Venice Beach), it's easy to get around by bike, bus, or walking.

 Road Etiquette in Los Angeles

 Follow these tips to blend in and stay safe on the road.